No products in the cart.

 Beets are double-duty crops that provide you with fresh greens with roots.
 Beets prefer a cooler temperature.
 You can sow the seeds after working the ground.
 Sow the seeds every three weeks in the cooler months for a continuous harvest.

-Still, you will find the seeds germinate faster in warm soil, and a brief soaking of the seeds in water for six hours helps before planting.
+Still, you will find the seeds germinate faster in warm soil, and soaking the seeds in water for six hours helps before planting.
 You can plant the seeds 1/4 inch deep to an inch apart.
 The truth is that beet is a seedpod with several seeds.

 Beans